 Although these measures were extremely valuable, the symptoms were somewhat managed, but not being resolved.
 It soon became apparent that there was certainly no lack of focus and motivation on Robert’s behalf and his determination to achieve success was impressive.

-Even after a decade of struggling his approach to wellbeing developed further as he began to look for more natural approaches.
-Several diets were implemented, which provided some progress, but still without significant impact.
-Robert had even ran a few tests in the past and followed a few cleanses, but these tended to exacerbate the symptoms and flare up the ulcerative colitis.
+Even after a decade of struggling, his approach to wellbeing developed further as he began to look for more natural approaches.
+Several diets were implemented, which provided a little progress, but still without significant impact.
+Robert had even ran a few lab tests in the past and followed a few cleanses, but these tended to exacerbate the symptoms and flare up the ulcerative colitis.

-Back to the Timeline and another decade passes where there were not only Ulcerative Colitis relapses, but an increasing myriad of symptoms that are beginning to affect a range of systems, tissues, organs, glands, cells and functions throughout the body.
+Back to Robert’s health history timeline and another decade passes where there were not only Ulcerative Colitis relapses, but an increasing myriad of symptoms that begin to affect a range of systems, tissues, organs, glands, cells and functions throughout the body.
 As you can see from the above list, in addition to the gut, there were problems with energy, libido, cognition, mood and immune health.

 Clarity of Assessing Function

 In essence, it’s simple.
 In reality, we humans can be complex.
 Yet the aim must always be to achieve the greatest results with the simplest steps.
 The caveat is to be prepared to do what it takes.

 An early step for any person I work with is Assessment.
 (You can read more about the ‘REVEAL’ step here).
 This will inform the second step, which is to put a structured process in place.
 Let’s look at the Functional Lab Tests (selected snippets only) that we ran alongside the comprehensive initial intake to give us some essential insight.

 Here’s the interesting thing!
 We might ‘expect’ to find all sorts of issues on the gut health test results, but actually, this test was pretty clear.
 It really only revealed some potential issues with Fungal overgrowth (above), an opportunistic bacteria and H pylori presence.